 The first Olympic Games to feature rhythmic gymnastics was in 1984 in Los Angeles, USA, and Canadian Lori Fung became the sports first Olympic champion, taking home the gold medal.
 In 2006, Alexandra Orlando won six gold medals at the Commonwealth Games in Melbourne, AUS, becoming Canada’s most-decorated athlete at those Games.
 In 2012, Canada’s senior group made history by becoming Canada’s first-ever group to compete at the Olympic Games, placing 11th in the qualification rounds.

 Canada sent its first trampoline team to the World Championships in Stuttgart, GER in 1972, and when the sport made its Olympic Games debut in Sydney, AUS in 2000, Karen Cockburn won her first Olympic medal – a bronze, and Mathieu Turgeon also took home a bronze medal.
 Cockburn would go on to win a silver medal at the 2004 Olympic Games and 2008 Olympic Games, becoming one of Canada’s most decorated Olympians.
-Rosie MacLennan became Canada’s only Olympic champion in trampoline by capturing the gold medal at the 2012 London Olympic Games – Canada’s only gold medal at those Games.
+Rosie MacLennan became Canada’s first Olympic champion in trampoline by capturing the gold medal at the 2012 London Olympic Games.
+She followed it up with a second gold at the 2016 Olympic Games in Rio de Janeiro - becoming the only trampolinist to successfully defend an Olympic title.
+Rosie was also Canada's Opening Ceremonies Flag bearer at the 2016 Olympic Games.

 For an excellent synopsis of Canada’s trampoline gymnastics history, please click here.